FelixMichaels/IT-Was-Scripted/Mac Commands/Custom Dock/README.md

 # Sign your config file with the command below
 security cms -Si /path/to/some.mobileconfig -o /path/to/signed_version_of.mobileconfig -N "Signing Certificate Name"
 ```
+* You can deploy to another computer manually now and install the profile with admin credentials